wyne-ybanez/personal-portfolio-master/README.md

 - It would be efficient if there was a way for users to contact the candidate at any point of whilst traversing their website.
 There is a button 'contact me' on the navigation bar to help with this.
 - This feature will require the user to input their contact details via a contact form.
-- Name and the email address is required.
+- First name and the email address is required.
 - If the candidate should ever respond, he/she will then know where/who the response is going to.

 [Screenshot](assets/readMe/contactme-sc.png)